rasmusbuchholdt/simply-web-deploy/README.md

 This action utilizes Microsoft’s own `Web Deploy 3.0+` executable, which you can read everything about [here](https://docs.microsoft.com/en-us/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/deploying-web-packages).
 Further documentation of the rules and parameters can also be seen [here](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/dd568992(v=ws.10)).

-At this moment the action does not support deletion of target directory files before syncing - Meaning that it will only overwrite existing files and leave all other files untouched.
-Eventually a optional parameter will be added to support this.

 ---

 ### Example